 Welcome to the West Valley College ESL Program

 West Valley College offers beginning level to advanced classes.
-Our six-level program begins with a basic 4-skills course (listening, speaking, reading, and writing).
-The next five levels have three courses at each: grammar/writing (GW), listening/speaking (LS), and reading/vocabulary (RV).
+Our five-level program has three courses at each level: grammar/writing (GW), listening/speaking (LS), and reading/vocabulary (RV).

 Step 1: Apply to the College